 THE LTV in Finnish RHODESIAN RIDGEBACK population

-Finnish Kennel Club has the the offered the LTV scoring from 2013, and since 2018 it has been mandatory to examine all rhodesian ridgebacks used in breeding.
-In the end of 2019 there was 253 rhodesian ridgebacks with a LTV scoring in Finland.
-The estimated size of the breed is 861 (2019) dogs which means that 30% of the rhodesian ridgebacks has a LTV score.
+Finnish Kennel Club has offered the LTV scoring from 2013, and since 2018 it has been mandatory to examine all Rhodesian ridgebacks used in breeding.
+In October 2020 there was 306 Rhodesian ridgebacks with a LTV scoring in Finland.
+The estimated size of the breed is 861 (2019) dogs which means that 30% of the Rhodesian ridgebacks has a LTV score.

 © 2020 Nina Lindqvist All Rights Reserved